wvuarodbar/kafka-rest-api/README.md

 docker-compuse up -d

+run python kafka-rest.py
+run python kafka-consumer.py

+you will have to create the index in kibana dev tools by using:
+PUT /test-index
+{
+  "mappings": {
+    "properties": {
+      "key": {
+        "type": "text"
+      },
+      "message": {
+        "type": "text"
+      }
+    }
+  }
+}

 run docker logs -f devnifi
 # get the username and password just scroll up or search to find it